shanamatthews/static-site-generator/posts/week-notes-4-03-23.md

 ### Life

 I perform with the [Seattle Labor Chorus](https://seattlelaborchorus.org/) and we had our annual concert this weekend on April 1st!
 It was a blast, and I got to sing a duet with a fellow chorus member, performing Joe Jencks' [Rise As One](https://www.youtube.com/watch?v=A69eP-kiARk&ab_channel=JoeJencks-Topic).
-YouTube link to some shortly (if I remember).
+YouTube link to the concert recording some shortly (if I remember).

 ### Experiments